collectiveaccess/ProvidenceDocs/_source/providence/user/import/introduction.rst

 For more, see `Supported File Formats <file:///Users/charlotteposever/Documents/ca_manual/providence/user/import/mappings/formats.html?highlight=file+format>`_.

-The following pages, A First Import Tutorial, and Running a Data Import, will walk the user through the different parts of an import mapping, how to create an import mapping, and finally, how to run an import mapping to import data.
+The following pages will walk the user through the different parts of an import mapping spreadsheet, how to create an import mapping, and finally, how to run a data import in CollectiveAccess using the import mapping.

 Sample Import Mapping Spreadsheet, Sample Source Data, and Sample Installation Profile
 --------------------------------------------------------------------------------------